 Spinach pesto on pappardelle pasta is an easy tasty, way to get some nutritious spinach onto the plate.

-I’d never made spinach pesto before but with half a large bag desperately in need of being put to good use I decided to give it a try for lunch.
+I’d never made pesto using spinach before but with half a large bag desperately in need of being put to good use I decided to give it a try for lunch.
 The kids in particular loved it and Olivia even had the pasta for lunch again the next day.

 I was a little worried about using the spinach completely fresh as you would use basil in pesto, mainly because I wanted to preserve the color, so I blanched it and patted it dry between layers of paper towels.
 That method worked like a charm and the color was just as bright and inviting in the leftover refrigerated pesto even 2 days later.